michelole/randtest/README.md

 seed = 0
 ```

-For (1), the p value equals 12.8%, meaning that one does not reject the null
-hypothesis at a significance level of 5%.
+For (1), the approximated p value equals 12.8%, meaning that one does not reject the null hypothesis at a significance level of 5%.
 However, this test is *naive*, since the outliers cause a distortion of the
 arithmetic means.
-As for (2), the test statistic is robuster against extreme observations, resulting in p value of 1%.
+As for (2), the test statistic is robuster against extreme observations, resulting in an approximated p value of 1%.
 Thus, with the more reasonable test statistic, the null hypothesis is rejected.
 One can therefore conclude that the response of at least one person would have been different if (s)he had received the other treatment.
-Note that the rejection of the null hypothesis with (2) is in line with the conclusion of the robust Bayesian estimation approach carried out by Kruschke.
+Note that, in (2), the rejection of the null hypothesis is in line with the conclusion of the robust Bayesian estimation approach carried out by Kruschke.

-## Command Line Interface
+## Command line interface

 Currently, two entry points are exposed that allow performing a randomization test from the command line.